mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 So, there are many ways to take one step.
 Everyone is different and takes one step in a different way, don't you think so?
 Everyone takes even one step in a different way.
 So, somebody takes one step and immediately stumbles over; somebody enjoys it very much; somebody always suffers; and somebody has sadness and is pensive – lots of types of one step.
 So, how to take one step in the *best* way?
 That is [the practice].
 I don't know.
 But we know we can do one step.

 Can you see the difference?
 If you aim at just one step, or, if you aim at this shore in the long life in the time process, from this shore to the other shore – we see this.
 If you focus on just the goal, and the main purpose of life is to meet this goal – the lifestyle becomes different.
 Do you understand?
 Because [it's] different – because you want *this* goal.
 For this, in order to reach this goal, you have to struggle for life.
 Creating many things, trying to do many things, and successes, failures; many things.
 And then you reach the goal, and immediately you have to start to do something again, in order to reach the new goal.
 So always there is a struggle.
 [Whatever] you have been struggling for, it's a distraction.
-This is very common; the [dualistic](glossary#dualistic) world.
+This is very common – the [dualistic](glossary#dualistic) world.

 So in modern civilization, we can have a better life.
 The better life we aim at is sort of a goal.
 But it's not a goal; already it's still [suffering](glossary#suffering).
 We suffer from the goal.
 Maybe we have reached [the goal, but we are] still struggling.
 That is really distraction.